Green-Avocado/pwn-docker/README.md

 Optionally pass a libc and dynamic linker through the `--libc=LIBC` and `--ld=LD` options.

-Connect using `nc localhost 1337`.
+Connect using `$ nc localhost 1337`.

+Connect to the gdbserver using `> target extended-remote localhost:13337`